BhoomiGohil/Javascript/S & S Tour Travels/README.md

 # Tour and Travels

-There are two folder in this project one with dummy data and another one with Database.
+This project has two folders: one project using dummy data and the other utilizing the database.

-How to run both projects?
+How to Run Both Projects?

-1. Dummy Data and local Storage project can run using live server in Visual Studio.
+1. Dummy Data and Local Storage Project:
-   Go to Extensions -> Search for live server and install it.
+   .
+Run using the live server in Visual Studio:

-2.
+   . .
+Navigate to Extensions -> Search for "Live Server" and install it.

-Project Visuals
+2. Work in Progress.

 <img src="./Website Images/Home.png">